OpenTOPAS/TOPAS_Official_Documentation/parameters/geometry/parallel_world.rst

 .. warning::

     In certain cases, TOPAS must represent a geometry by using a Geant4 technique called "parameterized volumes."
-However we have found that Geant4 behaves unreliably if parameterized sphere is placed in a parallel world.
+However we have found that Geant4 behaves unreliably if a parameterized sphere is placed in a parallel world.
 Accordingly, TOPAS applies a safety restriction:

     * TsSphere can not be in a parallel world if it has any divisions.